mrfearless/creating-controls-in-assembler/inside-our-control/property-structures.md

 ```

 So the memory block that the four internal variables are stored in, start at offset 0 for the first one, offset 4 for the next and so on \(assuming all variables are dword values of course\).
 We will see later on getting and setting these internal and external variables using the helper functions: `__GetIntProperty`, `__SetIntProperty`, `__GetExtProperty` and `__SetExtProperty`.

+The external properties and structure is defined similarly in the SimpleButton.inc file for the end-user.
+Typically the end-user wont make use of the structure directly, its just added as a convienance - mainly for the use by the developer.
+It is easier to use `SIZEOF` _structurename_ to pass to the `__AllocMemProperties` function to determine the size of memory to allocate for our control's properties.